Psychoanalytic psychotherapy aims:

-Initial consultation fees are £50.
-Ongoing fees can be agreed at the initial session/s.
+Initial consultation fees are £55.
+Ongoing fees begin at £55 and can be agreed during the initial sessions, they depend on frequency of the sessions and your financial situation.
 I may lower the fees if your circumstances change during the therapy.
 Fees may be reviewed periodically.
-Missed sessions are charged for.

 Psychotherapy can treat a wide range of psychological and emotional disturbances, it can help change deep seated patterns and help people deal with, come to terms with, or recover from many of lifes difficulties such as:

 - Drug induced psychosis